 We do use and disclose government identifiers such as Australian Tax File Numbers, for example, for human resource purposes and where required or authorised by law.

 6.10 Quality of Personal Information

-To do this, We ask individuals to assistance Us.
-We provide various technical means, including email notifications and user registration access where individuals can access, verify and update personal information records that We hold.
-We ask individuals to participate by ensuring their information is accurate, up-to-date, complete and relevant.
+To do this, We ask individuals to assist Us.
+We provide various technical means, including email notifications and user registration access where individuals can access, verify, and update personal information records that We hold.
+We ask individuals to participate by ensuring their information is accurate, up-to-date, complete, and relevant.
 Individuals are also encouraged to use the access and correction facilities that We provide.
 See sections 6.12 and 6.13.

 6.11 Security of Personal Information

-To comply with law and manage risk, Our practices, procedures and systems aim to protect the confidentiality, integrity and availability of Our information systems and information, especially the personal information, that We collect, hold, use and disclose.
+To comply with the law and manage risk, Our practices, procedures, and systems aim to protect the confidentiality, integrity, and availability of Our information systems and information, especially the personal information, that We collect, hold, use, and disclose.

 Where there is no legal obligation to retain records and evidence, and in circumstances where We no longer need personal information to provide the Astral service or for any purpose for which the information may be used or disclosed under Australian law, We take reasonable steps to destroy the information or to ensure that the information is de-identified.

 Our information security and privacy practices include circumstances where Our data handling practices are outsourced to third parties.
 Because of this, We endeavour wherever possible to bind third party service providers through appropriate legal agreements.
 We also endeavour to monitor their privacy and security practices where possible.

 Whilst there is no current obligation upon Astral to notify individuals or regulators of a breach of personal information, Our policy, in the event of a breach is to inform affected parties in order for them to better protect themselves from possible damage, for example, by changing passwords.